teamdable/grunt-akamai-rest-purge/README.md

 Mandatory and used for Basic Authentication.

-#### options.type
+#### options.network
 Type: `String`
-Default value: `'arl'`
-Possible values: `'arl'` or `'cpcode'`

-arl or cpcode.
-Requests of type arl can include ARLs, URLs, or both.

-#### options.domain
-Type: `String`
 Default value: `'production'`
 Possible values: `'production'` or `'staging'`

 #### options.action
 Type: `String`
-Default value: `'remove'`
+Default value: `'invalidate'`
-Possible values: `'remove'` or `'invalidate'`
+Possible values: `'invalidate'`

-__remove__ deletes the content from Edge server caches.
-The next time an Edge server receives a request for the content, it will retrieve the current version from the origin server.
-If it cannot retrieve a current version, it will follow instructions in your server configuration. __invalidate__ marks the cached content as invalid.
+__invalidate__ marks the cached content as invalid.
 The next time a server receives a request for the content, it sends an HTTP conditional GET (If-Modified-Since) request to the origin.
 If the content has changed, the origin server returns a full fresh copy.
 Otherwise, the origin normally responds that the content has not changed, and the Edge server can serve the already-cached content.

 ### Request-Options